-In longevity swaps, the direct counterpart of the risk cedent may not be a (re)insurer, and counterparty risk can also be mitigated through collateral arrangements.
+In longevity swaps, the direct counterpart of the risk cedent may not be a (re)insurer, but counterparty risk can be mitigated through collateral arrangements.
 However, because new information on mortality rates is likely to become available with substantial lags, net exposures may still become sizeable.
-To promote a more frequent settlement of outstanding claims under a longevity swap, a pre-specified mark-to-model method could be used.
+To promote a more frequent settlement of outstanding claims under a longevity swap, a prespecified mark-to-model method could be used.